Deuchnord/f2ap/README.md

 f2ap (_Feed to ActivityPub_) is a web application that uses the RSS/Atom feed of your website to expose it on the Fediverse through ActivityPub.

+## Social platform compatibility

+Even though ActivityPub is a generic protocol designed to be platform-agnostic, each social platform has its own particularities that f2ap has to comply with to be able to communicate with it.

+Check [the compatibility table](https://github.com/Deuchnord/f2ap/wiki/Social-platforms-compatibility) on the wiki to see the progression.

 ## How to use it

 ### Prerequisite